Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 - First Performed: 1599-1600
 - First Printed: 1623

-Shakespeare Play, As You Like it is one of Shakespeare’s well known comedies made famous for its speech “All the world’s a stage”.
+As You Like it is one of Shakespeare’s well known comedies made famous for its speech “All the world’s a stage”.

 A senior Duke has been banished to the Forest of Arden by his younger brother.
 However his daughter Rosalind is allowed to remain but subsequently flees to join her father.
 Rosalind the main heroine of the play falls in love with Orlando who also flees to Arden from his elder brother’s dominance.